HivecoreLabs/Hive/README.md

 ## Project Description

-Hive is a desktop resturant management application.
+Hive is a desktop restaurant management application.
 Hive is made to solve disorganized and error prone data management for locally owned restaurants.

 ## Technologies/Frameworks Used